 Is Cat Declawing Illegal

-In June of 2019 a bill put forward by Linda Rosenthal which for many years was opposed by many would request to see declawing of cats banned in New York as well as a $1000 fine for those who performed the procedure.
+In June of 2019 a bill which for many years was opposed, was put forward by Linda Rosenthal.
+This bill requested for declawing of cats to be banned in New York.
+It also stated that a fine of $1000 should be issued to any one who performed the procedure.

 In July 2019, the bill passed by State Legislators was signed by Gov. Andrew M. Cuomo making it illegal in New York to declaw cats.

 A study done on cat declawing (feline onychectomy) in 2016 by The Canadian Veterinary Journal carried out a survey of 500 respondents and found that 75.8% reported performing onychectomy.
 Over a monthly period the procedure was performed 60.1% times with 73.3% confirming that they do the procedure only after other recommendations were unsuccessful.

 - Many cat owners declaw their cat to increase the quality of the owner-cat relationship.

 - Many cat owners use this procedure to ensure that when their children are playing with the cat that there is no chance of them getting scratched.
 Having the cat declawed will protect the child from getting clawed by the cat.

 - Another reason is to stop the spread of Cat Scratch disease.